flydelabs/flyde/core/README.md

 # @flyde/core

-This package is responsible for running Flyde flows.
+This is a low-level package responsible for running a flow after it has been fully resolved (dependencies resolved, CodeNodes expanded, etc).

-It is responsible for running Visual nodes (flows), processing them and executing them.